7FM/TolinoHacks/README.md

 ```
 as explained [here](https://stackoverflow.com/a/53887437).

-# How to enter recovery mode
+# How to enter recovery mode (should no longer be required)
 1. **Unplug** your PC from the Tolino
 2. Shut the Tolino down and wait approx. 5 seconds
 3. Just keep holding the power button until the recovery screen or TWRP pops up